LeonardoHui/simple-crud-go-api/README.md

 - [Build a REST API with Go - For Beginners (Part 1)](https://www.youtube.com/watch?v=bFYZrEuEDLE&t=0s&ab_channel=Karan)
 - [Build a REST API with Go - Connecting to PostgreSQL using GORM (Part 2)](https://www.youtube.com/watch?v=Yk5ZjKq4qDQ&ab_channel=Karan)

+To connect to your local postgres

+- create a DB named "crud"
+- set the user to "postgress"
+- set the password to "root"

+or change the line 12 on pkg > db > db.go to fit your postgres configuration